Rkm1999/Rkm1999.github.io/_posts/2021-08-19-howistudyforccna.md

 ##### My equipment

 For the equipment, you will be fine with 1 router and 1 switch. you will get to use all of commands but you will be lack of ospf, vtp, cdp, lldp, ect.
 So my recommandetion is get 3 router and 3 switch.
 I'm going to implement it my network so I'm going to need least 1 router capable of 1 Gigabit.
-I looked on craigslist and found one 2960-S, two 3750-X and three 2811
+I looked on craigslist and found one 2960-S, two 3750-X, two 2811 and one 2801.
+I know that 2811 and 2801 does not handle Gigabit NAT, but it was closest thing I could get so I went with it.
+And bought some dump switch to create private WAN and server rack to keep it safe.

+## ExSim-Max

+So I got study guide and equipment ready.
+I'm ready to pass test, right?
+Actualy, no. I book for first test and I got score 772 but passing score was 825.
+I knew most of topic and know how to set it up, but questions were not what I thought it would be.
+What I thought was more right if you know it show how you do it.
+It was used to be right that, but they changed to did you memorize it.
+They even had a question asking which tab do you go to set this in GUI.
+What a dumb question, **YOU JUST NEED TO GO ANOTHER TAB IF IT DOESN'T HAVE IT**.
+They changed to that way because